LeackyBee/Register-Machine/README.md

 c is an integer

 Note that the first line will be the first instruction executed, after that it is up to your program flow

-For Subtraction, if Rc is 0 nothing happens, and machine jumps to instruction Lk, otherwise Rc is decremented and machine jumps to instruction Lj\
-For Addition, Rc is incremented and machine jumps to instruction Lj\
-For Halt, machine terminates.

 Example: